1Jajen1/propCheck/README.md

 ```
 > Here a coverage of 95% non-trivial lists is required, but only 89.99% could be reached.

-## State-machine-testing and testing for race-conditions

-State-machine-testing is the concept of verifying actions against a stateful system by running them against a simpler model.

-### How does this work?!

-Behind the scenes propCheck runs randomly generated lists of commands in parallel against the system and records the results.
-Then after execution it tries to find a sequential path in which the model proves right for the results.
-In the above example there is just no order/interleaving to execute the commands that result in a correct state.

 ## Running these tests with a test runner

 propCheck is by itself stand-alone and does not provide test-runner capabilites like kotlintest.
 It however can and should be used together with a test-runner.
 By default `propCheck` will throw exceptions on failure and thus will cause the test case it is being run in to fail.
 (That can be diasbled by using methods like `propCheckWithResult` instead)